FreeRADIUS/freeradius-server/raddb/mods-available/README.md

 ## Conditional Modules

-Version 3 allows modules to be conditionally loaded.
+FreeRADIUS allows modules to be conditionally loaded.
 This is useful when you want to have a virtual server which references a module, but does not require it.
 Instead of editing the virtual server file, you can just conditionally enable the module.